withhaibun/.github/profile/README.md

 # withhaibun

-This is the organization for the Haibun natural language, implementation agnostic approach to specification and testing.
+This is the organization for Haibun scripted prompt, implementation agnostic specification and testing.